curl/everything-curl/libcurl/url/parse.md

 held in the handle.
 It means that the URL was valid as far as libcurl concerns.

-The function call's forth argument is a bitmask for changing specific features.
-You can set none, one more bits in that to alter the parser's
+The function call's forth argument is a bitmask.
+Set none, one or more bits in that to alter the parser's behavior:
-behavior:

 ## `CURLU_NON_SUPPORT_SCHEME`